gioui/gio-x/README.md

  - Overflow menu can be dismissed by touching the scrim outside of it.
  - Action items disapper into overflow when screen is too narrow to fit them.
 This is animated.
  - Navigation button icon is customizable, and the button is not drawn if no icon is provided.
+ - Contextual app bar can be triggered and dismissed programatically.

 Known Issues:
- - Contextual App Bars are not yet implemented.
  - The API requires application code to request that the overflow menu close instead of closing it automatically when an overflow item is selected.
  - Compact and prominent App Bars are not yet implemented.
+ - Cannot currently be used as a bottom app bar, though this would not be a terribly difficult addition (patches welcome).

 ### Example